Why Can’t Animals Talk?

 Vocal learners

 Birds have what’s known as a syrinx in place of the larynx.
 They can produce some of the most beautiful and complex songs with it.
-Searing Cesare even versatile enough that some birds like parrots.
+Searing Cesare is even versatile enough that some birds like parrots.
 Lyrebirds can form human words and imitate the sounds of machinery and vehicles.
-What sets these extraordinarily gifted birds apart is their vocal and learners?
-They can hear a sound learn how to make it, and then repeat it.
+What sets these extraordinarily gifted birds apart is their vocals and learners.
+They can hear a sound, learn how to make it, and then repeat it.
 It’s like us mimicking the wolf of a dog or the cow.

 Humans are vocal learners, and so apparent, but not many other animals are.
 They’re only able to make the sounds.
 The secret lies not in the shape of the voice box but in its connections with the brain.
 Vocal learners have a direct link between their forebrain and vocal muscles.
 It gives them precise control and understanding of the sounds they can make.
 But while they might be able to understand how to make the sounds.

 No other animal has yet shown that it understands what those sounds represent.
-With one exception African Grey parrot called Alex, who, during a day of learning to repeat color words, looked at himself in the mirror and asked what color am I. To ask an existential question like that, Alex must have cracked the fundamental skill of speaking and organizing words into meaningful, novel sentences.
+With one exception, an African Grey parrot called Alex, who, during a day of learning to repeat color words, looked at himself in the mirror and asked what color he was.
+To ask an existential question like that, Alex must have cracked the fundamental skill of speaking and organizing words into meaningful, novel sentences.

-Monkeys and apes have similar structures involved in making and face gestures.
+Monkeys and apes have similar structures involved in making facial gestures.
 But that’s where the similarities end.
 Monkeys’ noises come not from Broca’s area but from the more primitive limbic system and brain stem.
-It’s a particular quirk of neurology that means we can perform mental acrobatics to grapple with language.
+This particular quirk of neurology means we can perform mental acrobatics to grapple with language.

 Gene mutation